appveyor/website/NJekyll/site/docs/how-to/selenium-testing.md

     var driver = new FirefoxDriver();

-**FireFox 47 and above**
+**Firefox 47 and above**

-Starting from FireFox 47.x the way WebDriver works has changed.
+Starting from Firefox 47.x the way WebDriver works has changed.

 First, it requires an additional executable called [geckodriver](https://github.com/mozilla/geckodriver/releases) which must be available on `PATH`.
 All AppVeyor build workers already have this executable in `C:\Tools\WebDriver` directory (`geckodriver.exe` and `wires.exe` files), so you don't need to worry about that.